Unitarian Universalist Church of the Restoration

 Restoration features a ramp to the main sanctuary level and a recently completed wheelchair lift and accessible restrooms on both the main and lower levels.
 Check here for photos.

-March's Theme is “Trust”
+June's Theme is “Freedom”

-Past services you wish to re-watch, are available here.
+Past services you wish to re-watch,

 Back to Top of Page

-Change for Change: March
+Change for Change: June

 The Justice Council has established the following Guidelines for the recommendation and selection of an organization that will receive our monthly Change for Change Offering.